akanehara/ginq/README.md

 ###Selector
 A closure that passed to a method that do projection, such as `select()` is called **selector**.

-Selector is a closure that receive a pair of key and values in the elements and create a new value or key, and then return it.
+Selector is a closure that receive a pair of key and value in the elements and create a new value or key, and then return it.

 ```php
 function ($v, [$k]) { return $v * $v ; }